Dataset Condensation with Distribution Matching: Experiments

 We also use our method to store more efficient training samples in the memory for relieving the catastrophic forgetting problem in continual (incremental) learning \cite{rebuffi2017icarl}.
 We set up the baseline based on GDumb \cite{prabhu2020gdumb} which stores training samples in memory greedily and keeps class-balance.
 The model is trained from scratch on the latest memory only.
 Hence, the continual learning performance completely depends on the quality of the memory construction.
 We compare our memory construction method \ie training set condensation to the \emph{random} selection that is used in \cite{prabhu2020gdumb}, \emph{herding} \cite{chen2010super, rebuffi2017icarl, castro2018end, belouadah2020scail} and \emph{DSA} \cite{zhao2021DSA}.
 We implement class-incremental learning on CIFAR100 dataset with an increasing memory budget of 20 images/class.
 We implement 5 and 10 step learning, in which we randomly and evenly split the 100 classes into 5 and 10 learning steps \ie 20 and 10 classes per step respectively.
 The default ConvNet is used in this experiment.

 As depicted in \Cref{fig:cl_5step} and \Cref{fig:cl_10step}, we find that our method GDumb + DM outperforms others in both two settings, which means that our method can produce the best condensed set as the memory.
 The final performances of ours, DSA, herding and random are 34.4\%, 31.7\%, 28.2\% and 24.8\% in 5-step learning and 34.6\%, 30.5\%, 27.4\% and 24.8\% in 10-step learning.
 We find that ours and random selection performances are not influenced by how the classes are split namely how many new training classes and images occur in each learning step, because both two methods learn/generate the sets independently for each class.
-However, DSA and herding methods perform worse when the training class and image numbers become smaller in every step.
+However, DSA and herding methods perform worse when the training classes are densely split into more learning steps.
 The reason is that DSA and herding needs to learn/generate sets based on the model(s) trained on the current training data, which is influenced by the data split.
 More details can be found in the appendix.